jbcodeforce/person-manager/README.md

 # Person-manager project

+Manage persons as part of professional network to assess how to help or the context of work together.

 ## Requirements

 * Present a list of the active persons in a table format, sortable by name
-* Present a button to enter meeting information like customer, purpose, attendees and track items to do
+* Present a button to enter meeting information like customer, purpose, attendees and track to do items.
+* Search on meeting context, customer name, person name
+* Update meeting / project to add more info

+## Techno stack

+* Cloudant: local or as a service on IBM Cloud
+* Quarkus Panache, Resteasy
+* UI in Vue.js

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+Run the application in dev mode which enables live coding using:

 ```
-# Start compose in repo above.
+# Start compose from parent directory
 docker-compose up
 # start app in development mode
 ./mvnw quarkus:dev